 Large Angles Of Incidence: 60 Degree Angle Of Incidence

 For large angles of incidence, such as 60 degree, we found the vertical wedge acoustic foams of the type of DST 114 are competitive with best performing foam geometries.
-Only the [narrow wedge soundproofing foam] was arguably better performing.
-This is detailed in [Soundproofing Foam Panels, Oblique Incidence].
+Only the narrow wedge soundproofing foam was arguably better performing.
+This is detailed in the post Soundproof Treatment Foam Panels Placement, Oblique Incidence.
 We investigate now whether, for angles of incidence of 60 degrees and 75 degrees, which of the two acoustic foams, the DST 114 or DST 112 type would absorb better in simulations at these angles.
 We start with the angle of incidence of 60 degrees.

 shows the sound wave impinging on a DST 114-type foam under the angle of incidence of 60 degrees.
 Note how the wave refracts into the foam after penetrating the vertical side of the wedge, then totally internally reflecting off of the slanted side, then internally reflecting off of the bottom, and then doing one more round trip before exiting to the room.
 This is a hallmark of good absorption because of the long path the sound wave travels inside the foam before exiting back into the room.